openstack/magnum/doc/source/user/index.rst

   ===========  =================  ========
   COE           Network-Driver    Default
   ===========  =================  ========
-  Kubernetes   Flannel            Flannel
+  Kubernetes   flannel            flannel
-  Swarm        Docker, Flannel    Flannel
+  Swarm        docker, flannel    flannel
-  Mesos        Docker             Docker
+  Mesos        docker             docker
   ===========  =================  ========

+  Note that the network driver name is case sensitive.

 --volume-driver \<volume-driver\>
   The name of a volume driver for managing the persistent storage for